vmt1997/omnifood/README.md

 # Omnifood Project

 Omnifood is an AI-powered food subscription that will make you eat healthy again, 365 days per year.
 It's tailored to your personal tastes and nutritional needs

+The smart 365-days-per-year food subscription that will make you eat healthy again.
+Tailored to your personal tastes and nutritional needs.